NinjaComics/Modem_Docs/content/2015/03/cgran-frontend.rst

 ===========
 While we have come far from a trac based site to an automated site for CGRAN, more features (like repo stats, to name one) are to be implemented up the sleeve without posing any overhead to the OOT Module authors.

+*P.S The current state of CGRAN could not have been achieved, if not for constant inputs from Nathan West and other PyBOMBS Task Froce members :)*

 .. _old CGRAN site: https://web.archive.org/web/20140829151613/https://www.cgran.org/wiki/Projects
 .. _pelican: http://blog.getpelican.com/